• Home /

 Home Possible

 Home Possible is Freddie Mac’s version of the 3-percent down mortgage.
-Like HomeReady, Home Possible gives below-market interest rates to eligible buyers, and offers reduced mortgage insurance rates.
+Like HomeReady, Home Possible gives below-market interest rates to eligible buyers and offers reduced mortgage insurance rates.
 HomeReady is best for buyers with low- to moderate-income and average credit scores or better.

 Conventional 97

 Conventional 97 is a branded name for Fannie Mae’s and Freddie Mac’s standard 97 loan-to-value mortgage loan.
 Conventional 97 requires buyers to make a three percent downpayment and complete an online homeownership education course before closing.
-Conventional 97 is best for buyers with decent credit scores who borrow within conforming mortgage loan limits
+Conventional 97 is good for buyers with decent credit scores who borrow within conforming mortgage loan limits

 FHA Mortgages